Kent-Danielle/FindaPotty-2.0/README.md

 - Hi my name is Kent.
 I'm excited about this project because it's my first time collaborating using GitHub!

 - Hi my name is Tommy.
-I'm excited about this project because i'm straight poggers, pogger poggington.
-SHEEEEEEESH
+I'm excited about this project because i'm excited to pop off.

 - Hi my name is Xinyang.
 I'm excited about this project because this is new to me!